 With the great communication skills of the top management and employees, quality and expert vendors like to get associated with the firm.
 Plus it also attracts a lot of investors that helps the firm to attain its financial stability and the overall goals and objectives.
 To attain higher profit margins and sales, the company does need strong support and handholding of good vendors and stakeholders.

 Here is a video by Marketing91 on Interpersonal Communication.

 Can we imagine our lives without a phone or mobile device?
 People rely on it to a great extent for sending messages in conversations in both personal lives and a business setting.
 Phone calls are an important example of interpersonal communication as without its help it would become impossible to communicate with employees in business or workplace.

-Meetings are an important part of a business and are considered a prime example of interpersonal communication.
+Meetings are an important part of a business and are considered a prime example of interpersonal communication in the workplace.
 These were generally conducted face-to-face but with changing scenario because of the pandemic Zoom meetings have become an all-time favourite of an employee in a workplace.